DanPmkr/ccxt/README.md

 ### Intro

-The CCXT library consists of a public part and a private part.
+The DNFX library consists of a public part and a private part.
 Anyone can use the public part immediately after installation.
 Public APIs provide unrestricted access to public information for all exchange markets without the need to register a user account or have an API key.

 Public APIs include the following: